Is your project located within the District?

 - The erection or extension of any structure, where such new structure or extension will occupy more than 50 square feet of lot area

-- The erection or extension of any structure designed or used for human occupancy or access, mechanical equipment, or laundry or storage facilities, including garage space, if such construction involves the excavation below grade to a depth equal to or below seven feet above Boston City Base (other than where such excavation is necessary for, and to the extent limited to, compliance with the requirements of Article 32)
+- The erection or extension of any structure designed or used for human occupancy or access, mechanical equipment, or laundry or storage facilities, including garage space, if such construction involves the excavation below grade to a depth equal to or below eight feet above Boston City Base (other than where such excavation is necessary for, and to the extent limited to, compliance with the requirements of Article 32)

 - To substantially rehabilitate any structure